62nd Venice International Film Festival: Opera Prima ("Luigi de Laurentiis" Award for a Debut Film)

-Official selection
+Official Sections

 In competition

-The competitive section of the official selection is an international competition of feature films in 35mm and digital HD format, running for the Golden Lion.

-Highlighted title indicates the Golden Lion winner.
+The following films were selected for the main competition:

-Out of competition
+Out of Competition

-Non-competitive section of highly spectacular films.
-Works by directors already established in past editions of the Festival, and films deemed appropriate for a midnight screening.

-Horizons

-A section aiming to provide a picture of the new trends in cinema.
-Documentaries are now included in this section, in order to render the programme more legible and avoid any confusion between different rich and complex sections.

-Highlighted titles indicate the Horizons Awards for Best Film and Best Documentary respectively.

-Short film competition
+The following films were selected to be screened out of competition:

+Orizzonti

+The following films were selected for the Horizons (Orizzonti) section:

+Short Film Competition (Corto Cortissimo)

-The following films in 35mm, whose length does not exceed 30 minutes, were selected for the short film competition (Corto Cortissimo):
+The following films were selected for the short films competition (Corto Cortissimo):

-Highlighted title indicates Lion for Best Short Film

-The Secret History of Asian Cinema
+Retrospective - The Secret History of Asian Cinema

 This is a retrospective section on Chinese cinema (1934 to 1990) and Japanese cinema (1926 to 1978).
 The films are listed here in chronological order.

-The Secret History of Italian Cinema 2
+Retrospective - The Secret History of Italian Cinema 2

 A retrospective section on Italian film (1946 to 1976).
 This section is part of a planned 4-year retrospective on some lesser known sides of Italian Cinema that started on the 61st edition of the festival.